rasensio1/10-steps-clojure/README.md

 We can define our own function!
 We use `defn` to do this.

-Our funciton would look like this:
+Our function would look like this:
     (defn my-special-function [element] (* 2 (+ 2 element)))

 We put the arguments that the function takes in brackets " [] ".
 This function takes one argument, an 'element'.
 If we wanted it to take two arguments, we could write